zeus074/Amstrad_Multicart/README.md

 You can find the video of this project on the Retrofixer channel: link

-Please consider subscribing to the channel, it's free and helps us to improve and always offer you new videos and gadgests!
+Please consider subscribing to the channel, it's free and helps us to improve and always offer you new videos and more!

 **Components:**